-The Chief Executive also holds the role of Monitoring Officer, with a remit to draw to the PCC’s attention any actual or possible contravention of law, maladministration or injustice.
-He is also a qualified solicitor and as such is the senior legal adviser to the PCC and has oversight of all property and estates owned by the PCC and occupied by the Constabulary.
+The Chief Executive also holds the role of Head of Paid Services for the OPCC and Monitoring Officer.
+This latter responsibility includes a remit to draw to the PCC’s attention any actual or possible contravention of law, maladministration or injustice.
+He is the senior adviser to the PCC and has oversight of all property and estates owned by the PCC and occupied by the Constabulary.

 He is actively involved in and influences all material business to ensure that immediate and longer term implications, opportunities and risks are fully considered and align with the overall financial strategy.

 John leads and encourages the promotion and delivery of good financial management so that public money is safeguarded at all times and used appropriately, economically, efficiently and effectively.

 The role of Independent Review Officer was established following the enactment of part two of the Policing and Crime Act 2017.
 This Act placed a statutory duty on PCCs to manage reviews (formally known as appeals) of complaints that have been initially handled by the Professional Standards Department (PSD) in the Constabulary.